 4) Specialty Products (orange bag icon)

-5) Local Food Retailers (yellow shop icon)
+5) Local Food Retailers (purple grocery icon)

 Benefits of choosing local food

 There is a strong culture associated with local food.
 Eating food from close to home that follows the natural progression of the seasons fosters a unique connection.
 This connection is strengthened by the sense of security local food offers by bypassing complex global supply chains.
 Furthermore, the vast bounty available in Huron County's local food offers the possibility of exploring new and exciting food products, which can be prepared and preserved in a host of different ways.
-Engaging with local food systems can help you be apart of this culture and pass it on through generations.
-Local food culture also possesses the ability to facilitate community building, through endeavors such as increased agricultural-tourism (3).
+Engaging with local food systems can help you be a part of this culture and pass it on through generations.
+Local food culture also possesses the ability to facilitate community building, through endeavors such as increased agricultural tourism (3).

 Local food does not have to travel as far to reach your plate, thereby reducing greenhouse gas emissions and individual carbon footprint through lower transportation pollutants.
 By encouraging sustainable agricultural practices, local food benefits the surrounding flora and fauna to promote biodiversity and land preservation.
-Finally, with over 60% of Ontario food waste reaching landfills and increasing methane production, the freshness and quality of local food could contribute to a reduction in food waste (4).
+Finally, with over 60% of Ontario's food waste reaching landfills and increasing methane production, the freshness and quality of local food could contribute to a reduction in food waste (4).